MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-eks.md

 1. Azure Arc-enabled Kubernetes, the Defender sensor, and Azure Policy for Kubernetes should be installed and running on your EKS clusters.
 There's a dedicated Defender for Cloud recommendation to install these extensions (and Azure Arc, if necessary): **EKS clusters should have Microsoft Defender's extension for Azure Arc installed.**

-    Please follow the remediation steps provided by the recommendation:
+    Follow the remediation steps provided by the recommendation:

     :::image type="content" source="../media/defender-for-kubernetes-intro/install-eks-components-recommendation.png" alt-text="Screenshot explaining how to remediate the EKS clusters recommendation by installing the required Defender for Containers components.":::